facebookresearch/Mephisto/mephisto/abstractions/blueprints/static_html_task/README.md

 - `${provider_worker_id}`: The worker id that the provider uses locally to identify the worker.

 #### `useMephistoGlobalConfig`
 This hook allows for a state to be updated when an event is consumed.
-An event is emitted for consumption whenever a window variable is set in `demo_task.html` using
+An event is emitted for consumption whenever a window variable is set in `demo_task.html` using:

 ```html
 <script>
 window._MEPHISTO_CONFIG.set(eventName, valueThatStateWillBeUpdatedTo)